juand-r/naacl-2019-notes/README.md

 - (Demo) compare-mt: A Tool for Holistic Comparison of Language Generation Systems
 - (Demo) fairseq: A Fast, Extensible Toolkit for Sequence Modeling
+- (Poster) Fixed That for You: Generating Contrastive Claims with Semantic Edits.
+Christopher Hidey and Kathy McKeown
 - (Could not attend) AudioCaps: Generating Captions for Audios in The Wild.
 - (Could not attend) “President Vows to Cut <Taxes> Hair”: Dataset and Analysis of Creative Text Editing for Humorous Headlines.
 - (Poster; Could not attend) Improved Lexically Constrained Decoding for Translation and Monolingual Rewriting